neurosnap/starfx/docs/posts/learn.md

 - When a user interacts with your web app, events gets dispatched
 - `starfx` listens for events and triggers side-effects (e.g. fetches API data, updates state, etc.)
-- An entirely new version of the `starfx` state gets created
+- An entirely new version of the state gets created
 - `react` surgically updates the view based on changes to the `starfx` state
 - Rinse and repeat